jblindsay/whitebox-tools/readme.txt

 - Fixed a bugs in the HorizonAngle and ExposureTowardsWindFlux tools.
 - Added a point time interpolation parameter to the LidarNearestNeighbourGridding tool.
 - Added the ListUniqueValuesRaster tool.
+- Fixed a bug with the SetNodataValue tool, where the raster data type is updated to a signed integer if the background value is negative and the input image has an unsigned data type.
+- Added a 'mean' option to the VectorPointsToRaster tool.

 Version 2.2.0 (23-10-2022)
 - Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.